How do you use the word anche in Italian? What does it mean? How do you pronounce it?

 Questa regola vale pure per te.

-This rule applies to you as well.
+This rule also applies to you.

 Aiuta Lingookies con un 👍!